-To the east and south is the Shawangunk Mountains or The Gunks, to the south is the large southern ridge of Red Hill which the original jeep road and trail ascended with the tiny Sugar Loaf Mountain peeking up, and a bit of the Rondout Reservoir and South Hill behind.
-On the distant horizon are mountains of northern New Jersey some 50-miles away.
+To the east and south are the Shawangunk Mountains or The Gunks.
+To the south is the large southern ridge of Red Hill, which the original jeep road and trail ascended with the tiny Sugar Loaf Mountain peeking up, and a bit of the Rondout Reservoir and South Hill behind.
+On the distant horizon are mountains of northern New Jersey, some 50-miles away.

 Notice and Updates

 **UPDATE summer 2020: the Fire Towers of the Catskill Park (Overlook, Hunter, mount Tremper, Balsam Lake, Red Hill, and Upper Esopus) Have reopened to the public. to maintain everyone’s safety during COVID-19, Please wear a face mask when visiting a tower, and use hand sanitizer before and after climbing a tower to protect other hikers and Catskill center volunteers.

 The Hunter Fire Tower top cab is open on weekends and Holiday Mondays, and the Mount Tremper Fire Tower top cab is open 7 days a week (unstaffed). the other fire towers (Overlook, Balsam Lake, Red Hill, and Upper Esopus) are open just below the top cabs.